 Arbitration Center Names Managing Director

-ACIAM, in partnership with the Atlanta International Arbitration Society and other stakeholders, will open a facility for international arbitration hearings and mediation this fall in Georgia State Law’s new building in downtown Atlanta.
+ACIAM, in partnership with the Atlanta International Arbitration Society (AtlAS) and other stakeholders, will open a facility for international arbitration hearings and mediation this fall in Georgia State Law’s new building in downtown Atlanta.

 “Magaly brings to us the perspective of an experienced lawyer trained in the civil law and common law traditions with legal practice in Latin America and the U.S. We are flattered that she agreed to come on board,” said Shelby Grubbs, executive director of the ACIAM.

 A native of Peru, Cobian is a graduate of the Pontifical Catholic University of Peru (PUCP).
 During her time at PUCP, she spent a year at Stockholm University Law School on scholarship from the Swedish International Development Cooperation Agency.